saisatyanath/Azure-project/README.md

 Related to data:

+AWS EMR - Elastic Map Reduce, used for handling higher amount of data

 Data lake storage for azure (for storing big data), for storing big data we have

 - HDI CLUSTER